 If you are not an employer, you can stop reading now.
-You don’t need to file a W-3 Form if you’re a wage or salary-earning employee.
+You don’t need to file a W-3 Form if you’re a wage or salary-earning employee (that’s a W-2 for work and a W-4 if you want to claim deductions).
 But if you have any kind of traditions employees (excluding contractors) then you’ll need to file a W-3.

 If you’re reading this then you’re probably new to running your business or just hired your first employee(s).
 In this article we are going to go over what a W-3 Form is, if you need to fill one out, and when you have to fill it out by.

 A W-3 form is a transmittal form basically containing the summation of all the W-2 forms of all your employees.
 The title of the form is “Transmittal of Wage and Tax Statements”.

 You’re probably familiar with W-2’s, the W-2 form contains all the wages earned and all taxes withheld for the year.
 As an employer, you have to send one copy of every employee’s W-2 to the IRS.
 Along with the W-2’s as an employer you are required to submit a W-3 which contains a summary of ALL the wages you paid to employees along with ALL the federal taxes that were withheld.

 Do I even need to file a W-3 Form?

 A good rule-of-thumb to determine whether you need to file this form is to check if you send out W-2s to your employees.
 If you do, then you are required to also file a W-3 form.

 When do I have to file a W-3 Form?